Upload template

 - Upload template

-- Submit for review or publish privately
+- Submit for review for entry on the Cloud Marketplace or publish privately

 Provide an email to receive outcome of a review.